-American Joint Replacement Registry (AJRR) is a not-for-profit organization, created in partnership with the American Academy of Orthopaedic Surgeons (AAOS) in 2009 to create a national center for primary and revision hip and knee replacement data collection.
+American Joint Replacement Registry (AJRR) is a not-for-profit organization, created in partnership with the American Academy of Orthopedic Surgeons (AAOS) in 2009 to create a national center for primary and revision hip and knee replacement data collection.

 In November 2015, the Registry also released their 2014 Annual Report covering data related to roughly 210,000 hip and knee replacement procedures.
 Among the many in-depth findings included in the report, the data provided this snapshot: “The mean age of patients undergoing knee procedures was 66.1 years old, which is similar to the mean age of hip arthroplasty.
 The mean age of hip arthroplasty patients was 67.0 years old.”
-This data can be further filtered for gender and other demographics.
+This data can be further filtered by gender and other demographics.

 AJRR committees and workgroups diligently assessed a variety of sources in the consideration of which variables to include in its Level II system, and how to advise participants to capture the relevant data.
-The variables decided upon represent patient comorbidities, risk variables, and surgical complications.
+The variables decided upon representing patient comorbidities, risk variables, and surgical complications.
 AJRR encourages all participants to begin submission of Level II comorbidity data in 2016.

 The National Registry aligns with several Centers for Medicare & Medicaid Services (CMS) quality initiatives.
 Submitting data to the AJRR can help your institution with the Electronic Health Record (EHR) Incentive Program a.k.a.
 Meaningful Use, Physician Quality Reporting System (PQRS) and most recently, the Comprehensive Care for Joint Replacement (CJR) model.
-The AJRR is dedicated to helping you participate in these quality improvement initiatives and adopt tools that may enhance your clinical practice.

 Participation in the Registry is free for providers to submit data.
-However, in order to access the data on AJRR’s Demand Reporting & Electronic Dashboard system, there is small annual fee that starts at $2,850 per authorized user (plus a one-time configuration fee).
+However, in order to access the data on AJRR’s Demand Reporting & Electronic Dashboard system, there is a small annual fee that starts at $2,850 per authorized user (plus a one-time configuration fee).
 AJRR offers multiple-year and multiple-institution discounts.